You're logged in as |

 • Two must be CS courses that form a pathway (see the explanation of pathways at https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-requirements-2020/pathways-for-undergraduate-and-masters-students/

 • One must be a CS course in an area that’s not listed in the chosen pathway (it must not be a core course, must not be a grad course, and must not be a related course of the pathway).
+It must also not be a course taken at another institution.

-• The three additional courses must be in CS or related and must be approved by your advisor or the director of graduate studies (master’s).
+• The three additional courses must be in CS or related and must be approved by your advisor or the director of graduate studies (Master’s).
 Getting this approval will require you to show that the courses are relevant to your CS interests.
 In general, the more non-CS courses you wish to take, the stronger your justification must be.

 Advanced Component

-The six options are:
+The four options are:

 Rationale

 Note that these internships are not courses and the work is not evaluated as it would be for a course.
-Students' advisors will assist them in choosing and obtaining internships, but it is up to students themselves to ensure that they get as much benefit as possible from their experiences.
-They must be able to take advantage of these experiences while completing their Master's projects – we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.
+Students’ advisors will assist them in choosing an internship, but it is up to students themselves to ensure that they get as much benefit as possible from their experiences.
+They must be able to take advantage of these experiences while completing their Master’s projects — we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.

 A Master's degree normally requires three to four semesters of full-time study, depending upon one's preparation.